The majority of small business owners created a business plan as part of their overall launch.

 This kind of strategic planning is crucial, but you have to do it right.
 And it takes discipline to do it consistently.
 This can be tough for most small businesses.

-In this strategic planning kit, we’re going to look at the strategic planning process Infusionsoft by Keap employed to grow the company over 10 years into a $100 million enterprise.
+In this strategic planning kit, we’re going to look at the strategic planning process Keap employed to grow the company over 10 years into a $100 million enterprise.
 By following these guidelines, your business can do more than just survive—you can thrive.